Sunday, May 13, 2012

 He sounds like a fantastic guy, but the look on your face says there's maybe a little more to it?

 Angie: Don't get me wrong, Mac is an incredible person, I owe him so much…everyone in our family does.
-It's just that I had a very difficult time convincing him that I'm an adult and not that scrawny little girl he sees when he looks at me.
+It's just that I had a very difficult time convincing him that I'm an adult and not that scrawny little 10 year old girl I was when he moved to Seattle, the little girl he sees when he looks at me.
 I was engaged for a while to a man who came from an influential family with a moneyed background and was highly successful.
 But it quickly became apparent that what he wanted was a decoration on his arm to show off at all the appropriate business and society functions.
 He objected to my career even though I have a degree in both business and industrial design and was working for a design firm.
 When I broke the engagement I wanted to move away from Portland.
 I tried to approach Mac about giving me a job at his company, but he treated it as "isn't that cute of little Angie, wanting to work for me."
 I knew I needed to prove myself to him.
 More than anything, I wanted his approval and respect as an adult capable of taking care of myself.

 And that's what brought you from Portland to Seattle?